jchrom/trelloR/README.md

 cards = get_board_cards(board)
 ```

 Paging for large requests is automatic.
 Private boards are accessed with secure token (see [Trello developer keys](https://developers.trello.com/get-started/start-building#connect)).
+For more information, check the [docs](https://jchrom.github.io/trelloR/) or the [vignette](https://jchrom.github.io/trelloR/articles/R_API_for_Trello.html).

 ### Get it from CRAN

-Install `trelloR` the usual way:

 ``` r
 install.packages("trelloR")
 ```

-### Or from GitHub
+### ...or from GitHub

 ``` r
 devtools::install_github("jchrom/trelloR")
 ```

-For more information, check the [docs](https://jchrom.github.io/trelloR/) or the [vignette](https://jchrom.github.io/trelloR/articles/R_API_for_Trello.html).

 **Note.** `trelloR` is built on top of the Hadley Wickham's [httr](https://cran.r-project.org/package=httr) and Jeroen Ooms' [jsonlite](https://cran.r-project.org/package=jsonlite).